Creating atom-nanoparticle quantum superpositions

-Here we propose combining two hitherto disparate fields in an optimal way for the nonclassical state preparation of nano-objects: the long acquired ability to control the exceptionally coherent internal levels of trapped atoms (ions), and through them, their motional states~\cite{monroe1996schrodinger} and the recently acquired expertise of controlling, to an exceptional level, the centre of mass of nano-objects~\cite{delic2019motional,tebbenjohanns2020motional}.
-We show how the addition of the highly controllable atom opens up feasible opportunities for the preparation of Schroedinger Cat states in the latter field.
-Here the atom is coupled to the nano-object by using an optical field in the Mie regime~\cite{seberson2019distribution}.
+Here we propose combining two hitherto disparate fields in an optimal way for the nonclassical state preparation of nano-objects: the long acquired ability to control the exceptionally coherent internal levels of trapped atoms (ions), and through them, their motional states~\citep{monroe1996schrodinger} and the recently acquired expertise of controlling, to an exceptional level, the centre of mass of nano-objects~\citep{delic2019motional,tebbenjohanns2020motional}.
+We show how the addition of the highly controllable atom opens up feasible opportunities for the preparation of Schrödinger Cat states in the latter field.
 We consider the situation where the nanoparticle is trapped in a Paul trap and illuminated by a plane-wave optical field.
 The reflected light from the nanoparticle interferes with the incoming light and creates a series of dipole traps where atoms can be trapped.
-In particular, we consider the situation where one atom is placed in a stiff trap such that displacing the atom also moves the center-of-mass of the atom-nanoparticle system.
+In particular, we consider one atom placed in a stiff trap such that displacing it also moves the center-of-mass of the atom-nanoparticle system.
 The induced effective coupling between the motional state of the nanoparticle and the internal state of the atom allows to directly apply the technical abilities from atomic physics to prepare non-classical states of the nano-object.
 Moreover, the switchability of the coupling (simply by controlling the intensity of the optical field) enables release and recapture so as to exploit free-fall non-decoherent evolutions.
-This latter ability, for example, is absent in atom-micromechanical coupled systems~\cite{hammerer2010optical,vogell2013cavity,bennett2014coherent}.
-We show that one can generate a small spatial superposition of the nanoparticle so that it is well protected from enviromental decoherence, and yet such a small superposition can be revealed using the Earth's gravitational field~\cite{scala2013matter}.
+This latter ability, for example, is absent in atom-micromechanical coupled systems~\citep{hammerer2010optical,vogell2013cavity,bennett2014coherent,ranjit2015cold}.
+We show that one can generate a small spatial superposition of the nanoparticle so that it is well protected from enviromental decoherence, and yet such a small superposition can be revealed using the Earth's gravitational field~\citep{scala2013matter,rademacher2020quantum}.
 Moreover, we find that the protocol is insensitive to the initial state of the nanoparticle which will greatly facilitate the realization.